JuliaInterop/MathLink.jl/README.md

 ## Matrix Multiplication
-Since the arithematic operators are overloaded, operations such as matrix multiplication are also possible by default
+Since the arithmetic operators are overloaded, operations such as matrix multiplication are also possible by default.

 ```julia
 julia> P12 = [ 0 1 ; 1 0 ]